 Its formal name was "dichloroethyl sulfide", and it had been discovered by accident by chemical researchers before the war, some of them being badly burned by it.
-Mustard was not used in its formulation, the smell was simply a coincidence, and was actually due to impurities that arose in its formulation.
+Mustard was not used in its formulation; the smell was simply a coincidence, and was actually due to impurities that arose in its formulation.
 The pure agent actually had little or no smell.

 Mustard was a "blistering agent", or in formal medical terms a "vesicant" -- in essence it caused chemical burns.
 It had actually been evaluated by the British some time earlier and rejected as insufficiently lethal.
 In fact, although mustard gas didn't have the killing power of phosgene, it was still a very useful weapon.
 The Germans had realized that improved Allied gas masks and training had rendered chlorine and phosgene gas ineffective.
 Haber then put his skills to work to develop a chemical weapon for which a gas mask could offer no protection.

 Mustard gas did not dissipate like the other gases.
 The oily fluid could persist for a long time and continue to cause misery and pain to anyone who came in contact with it, for example accidentally getting some of it on his boots and from there on his hands and face.
 It would freeze during the winter, and still be toxic when it thawed again in the spring.
-In fact, French citizens were still occasionally suffering chemical burns in the 1990s from stumbling across ancient dud mustard shells plowed up on old battlefields.
+In fact, French citizens are still occasionally suffering chemical burns from stumbling across ancient dud mustard shells plowed up on old battlefields.

-Mustard gas was a vile substance and manufacturing it was difficult and dangerous.
+Mustard gas was a vile substance, and manufacturing it was difficult and dangerous.
 The French were not able to begin full production of it until June 1918.
 The British built a large plant at Avonmouth to manufacture mustard gas.
 The gas would cost workers at the Avonmouth plant three deaths, a thousand burns, and endless illnesses, some of which would plague their victims all their lives.
 The British Army did not obtain mustard gas until September 1918, and the Allies never seriously used mustard gas in combat.
 They made do with phosgene with a vengeance.
 In early 1918, the British responded to the German mustard gas attacks with dense clouds of phosgene to overwhelm gas masks, with the poison released from big cylinders on train cars rolled up behind the lines.

 The Americans were laggards at chemical warfare.
 They set up a "Gas Service" after they entered the war in 1917, which led to the "Chemical Warfare Service (CWS)" in 1918.
 The US Army was not all that enthusiastic about CW, largely because frontline officers had noticed the Germans became particularly annoyed when gassed, responding with furious heavy artillery barrages.